emilk/imgui_software_renderer/README.md

 # Future work:
 * We do not yet support painting with any other texture than the default font texture.
-* Make OpenGL dependency optional
+* Allow compiling the example app without OpenGL.
 * Optimize rendering of gradient rectangles (common for color pickers)

 # How to test it